techieegyclass/iot_dashboard/README.md

 # iot_dashboard

+Sure!
+Below is the README.md file in a GitHub-friendly format with proper Markdown formatting.

+---

-IoT Dashboard - Project Documentation
+IoT Dashboard

 Overview

-The IoT Dashboard is a web-based application built with Django that allows users to register IoT devices, send sensor data via MQTT, store it in a database, and visualize it in real time.
+The IoT Dashboard is a web-based application built with Django that allows users to:

-This system is designed to be simple, scalable, and efficient, making it suitable for applications like home automation, industrial monitoring, and environmental sensing.

-Currently, the project supports basic features such as:

-Registering IoT devices in the system.
+Register IoT devices

-Receiving sensor data from devices via MQTT.
+Receive sensor data via MQTT (Mosquitto Broker)

-Storing data in a Django database.
+Store data in a Django database

-Providing API endpoints for device management and data retrieval.
+Provide API endpoints for data retrieval

-As the project evolves, additional features like authentication, alerts, and advanced analytics can be added.
+This project is designed to be scalable and can be expanded to include authentication, alerts, and AI-based analytics.

 ---

-Key Features
+Features

-Device Registration

-Users can register IoT devices by providing a unique device ID.
-This allows the system to track and manage multiple devices efficiently.

-Data Collection via MQTT

-The dashboard listens for incoming sensor data over MQTT.
-Devices, such as ESP32, can publish messages containing sensor readings, which are then processed and stored.

-Data Storage in Django Database

-All received data is saved in a structured format using Django’s ORM, making it easy to query and retrieve historical readings.

-Basic API for Data Retrieval

-The system provides REST API endpoints to fetch stored sensor data for analysis and visualization.

-Dashboard for Data Visualization (Upcoming Feature)

-A web-based interface will be developed to display real-time charts and graphs, allowing users to monitor sensor data effortlessly.
+✅ Register IoT devices in the system
+✅ Receive and store sensor data from devices via MQTT ✅ Provide REST API endpoints for data retrieval
+✅ Use Django’s ORM for structured data storage
+✅ (Upcoming) Web-based dashboard for data visualization

 ---